rNLKJA/ubiquitous-carnival/README.md

 npm install # install all dependencies or npm install --dependencies # install required dependencies only
 ```

+## Built With
+Our project was built with the following technologies:
+- Node.js
+- React.js
+- Express.js
+- CSS
+- HTML
+- MongoDB

 ## Directories
 - `public`: store displayed images etc.